adithyaroy99/BigData-AmazonApplianceReviewAnalysis/README.md

 ## REQUIRED SOFTWARE

 To create and use the environment, we will use Git and Docker:
-* Install Docker Desktop on Windows [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows) or Docker on [Linux](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
+* Install Docker Desktop on Windows [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/) or Docker on [Mac](https://docs.docker.com/desktop/setup/install/mac-install/)
 * [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+* Make sure WSL is installed properly and docker is in running state.

 ## SETUP